Fly Fishing For Trout: 39 Tips For More Trout

 The method I use and recommend in low clear water is Euro Nymphing.

-Euro nymphing is the best method on spots less than 5 feet deep, and it can’t be beaten in spots under 3 feet deep, in faster water, and in pocket water.
+Euro nymphing is the best method on spots less than 5 feet deep, and it can’t be beaten in spots under three feet deep, in faster water, and in pocket water.
 It’s also far more effective in gin-clear water because there is no indicator to spook the fish.

 If you want to nymph small streams and want to catch the most fish possible, especially in shallow water, do what the experts do, use Euro Nymphing methods.